BAGHDAD (Reuters) - Lieutenant General Mahdi Gharawi knew an attack was coming.

 “They want just to save themselves from these accusations,” he told Reuters during a visit to Baghdad two weeks ago.
 “The investigation should include the highest commanders and leadership ...
 Everyone should say what they have, so the people know.”

 Gharawi expected Mosul to be hell.
-In the years after the U.S.-led invasion of Iraq, the city had become an epicenter for the al Qaeda and Sunni insurgency.
+In the years after the U.S.-led invasion of Iraq, the city had become an epicentre for the al Qaeda and Sunni insurgency.
 Former Baathists and military commanders lived in the province of Nineveh.
 The Kurds also had a foothold in the city; after Saddam’s fall they came to dominate the security forces and local government.

 In 2008, two years after he became prime minister, Maliki began to assert his power there.
 Seeing the Kurds as potentially disloyal, he began to purge Kurdish officers from Mosul’s two army divisions and insert his own men to protect Baghdad’s interests.
 He appointed a string of commanders who antagonised local Kurds and Sunnis.
 In 2011, he tapped Gharawi.